Home](../index.md)

 (Image credit: Leonardo AI)

 This is the third Volume of the series MODERN PHYSICS BY EXPLORING NOBEL PRIZES.
-It concerns waves as mathematical representations of oscillatory processes and physical descriptions of phenomena involving transfer of matter, energy, information, … In the domain of classical optics, it was considered that light could be propagated independently as a corpuscle or as a wave.
-In quantum optics light is a beam of photons that can be registered both as a corpuscle or as a wave, depending on the type of experiment.
+It concerns waves as mathematical representations of oscillatory processes and physical descriptions of phenomena involving transfer of matter, energy, information, … According to classical optics, it was considered that light could be propagated independently as a corpuscle or as a wave.
+However, in quantum optics light is a beam of photons that can be registered both as a corpuscle or as a wave, depending on the type of experiment.

 An appropriate mechanical description of the energy states of the electron and its movements around the nucleus gave rise to what initially was called wave mechanics because the movements of electrons were treated in terms of probabilistic matter waves.
 Afterwards, the name was changed into quantum mechanics implying that the movement is quantized both for radiation in terms of photons and for matter composed of atoms that are no longer indivisible and contains electrons in quantized energy states.

-In this Volume III we deal with the following aspects of waves: the existence of matter waves and its implication in the development of quantum physics, the observation of interferences of electromagnetic waves and of gravitational waves, the fabrication and explanation of new materials and the study of individual quantum systems, as well as the production of Bose-Einstein condensation, superfluidity, superconductivity and the Quantum Hall effects.
+In Volume III we deal with the following aspects of waves: the existence of matter waves and their implication in the development of quantum physics, the observation of interferences of electromagnetic waves and the detection of gravitational waves, the fabrication and explanation of new materials and the study of individual quantum systems, as well as the production of Bose-Einstein condensation, superfluidity, superconductivity and the Quantum Hall effects.

 The fact that no interferences of light waves were observed in the experiments of Michelson and Morley indicated that the electromagnetic ether did not exist as an absolute reference system.
-Nevertheless, the observation of interferences of gravitational waves in the Laser Interferometer Gravitational-Wave Observatory (LIGO) have demonstrated the existence of gravitons, the quanta of the gravitational field.
+Nevertheless, the observation of interferences of electromagnetic signals in the Laser Interferometer Gravitational-Wave Observatory (LIGO) demonstrated the existence of gravitational waves.
 The organization and development of the LIGO Project is analyzed as a learning community characterized by four pedagogical-pragmatic principles: accessible knowledge, visible thought, mutual learning, and continuous learning.
 The Nobel Lectures presented by A. Michelson and by R. Weiss, B.C.
 Barish and K.S.
 Thorne are then considered.

 Better models of condensed matter have been developed because more powerful tools for observation were invented, for instance the X-ray, the electron and the scanning tunneling microscopes, as well as the neutron spectroscope.
 Furthermore, the performance of critical experiments served to create new materials like graphene and to introduce powerful methods for the individual control of photons or ions.
 Graphene is a virtually perfect two-dimensional lattice and one atom thick.
 For its discovery A. Geim and K. Novoselov received a Physics Nobel Prize.
 Geim´s Nobel Lecture Random Walk to Graphene is analyzed in terms of a learning and research process that involves two structural phases: the learning phase for inquiring and exploring and the research phase for evaluating and communicating.